-Figure 4: Suomi-NPP VIIRS true color (a) and DEBRA-dust (b; enhanced dust in yellow) imagery composite from 4 August 2016, 0921 UTC.
-Whereas DEBRA identifies the western dust plume prominently, it fails to identify the eastern ‘missing’ plume over the eastern UAE, extending offshore.
-The tan coloration of this plume is revealed via true color imagery, in contrast to nearby meteorological clouds (white).
+Figure 4: Suomi-NPP VIIRS imagery showing a) true color, b) the SWBTD (scaled here from 2 to- 6 K), and c) DEBRA-dust (enhanced dust in yellow) imagery composite from 4 August 2016, 0921 UTC.
+Whereas DEBRA identifies the western dust plume prominently, it fails to identify the eastern ‘missing’ plume over the eastern UAE and extending offshore.
+The tan coloration of this missing plume, indicative of mineral composition, is revealed via true color imagery in contrast to nearby meteorological clouds that appear white.

 Geostationary MSG-8 visible-band imagery (time-resolved at 30 min, provided as Supplemental Information S2) provides insight into the additional factors contributing to the eastern dust plume.
 The imagery shows morning-time convection initiating offshore of Oman, between the coastal cities of Lakabi (18.23N, 56.55E) and Ras Madrakah (18.98N, 57.79E), on 3 August 2016 at 0400 UTC (~8 AM local time).
 By 0815 UTC, a well-defined boundary marked by leading-edge cumulus formed and began moving inland in a northwesterly direction.
 Such features are indicators of a cold pool outflow and gust front associated with evaporative cooling, common to convection occurring in dry lower atmospheric environments.
-This outflow may have produced additional dust lofting via the haboob mechanism (e.g., Miller et al., 2009).
+This outflow may have produced additional dust lofting via the haboob mechanism (e.g., Miller et al., 2008).
 The gust front appears to superimpose with the daytime inland-moving sea breeze front along coastal Oman.
 The presence of dust was inferred by high visible reflectance and reduced land surface texture behind the front, although standard dust-enhancement products (SWBTD) gave no indication of lofted dust.